 Awareness is also associated with a stronger link between evangelical Protestant identity and politics.
-Given the elite alignment of that group with the Republican Party, this results in more conservative attitudes (i.e., a negative slope in Figure 2(a) and (f)).
+Given the elite alignment of that group with the Republican Party, this results in more conservative attitudes (i.e., a negative slope in figs. 2A and 2F).
 As awareness increases from the 10th to the 90th percentile, evangelicals are predicted to take more conservative policy positions (from .54 [.53, .54] to .38 [.37, .39]) and to be more Republican (from .39 [.38, .41] to .31 [.30, .33]).
 In line with elite communication about their group's political allegiances, more aware evangelicals were more likely to hold conservative attitudes.

-The estimates in plots (a) and (f) also show that awareness has little effect on groups that are not politically aligned, such as mainline Protestants and Catholics.
-For these groups - like straight cisgender respondents in Figure 1 - there are only marginal differences between the least and most aware.
+The estimates in figures 2A and 2F also show that awareness has little effect on groups that are not politically aligned, such as mainline Protestants and Catholics.
+For these groups-like straight cisgender respondents in figure 1-there are only marginal differences between the least and most aware.
 This is again evidence that awareness in and of itself has little impact on political attitudes.
 Rather, distinctive views appear to result from a combination of individual awareness and information about the group's political allegiances.

 There are similar, albeit more nuanced, results for the other identities.
-The estimates for race and ethnicity, shown in plots (b) and (g), show that more aware Black voters hold more liberal policy positions and identify more strongly as Democrats.
-Moving from the 10th to 90th percentile, policy views are predicted to increase from .67 [.65, .68] to .87 [.85, .89] and party identity from .80 [.78, .82] to .91 [.89, .94].
-Highly engaged Black respondents were more likely to align their views with those of Black elites.
+The estimates for race and ethnicity, shown in figures 2B and 2G, show that more aware Black voters hold more liberal policy positions and identify more strongly as Democrats.
+Moving from the 10th to 90th percentile, policy views are predicted to increase from .67 [.65, .68] to .87 [.85, .89], and party identity, from .80 [.78, .82] to .91 [.89, .94].